hetland/python4geosciences_OLD/README.md

 ## Announcements

+### 2/4/16

+* Don't use words that are special in Python for variable names.
+Examples include `dict`, `list`, `string`.
+While you can overload words like that, it is confusing for reading your code and your definitions of the variables can easily get overwritten without you realizing it.

 ### 2/2/16

 * Homeworks are due by midnight on their due date.
 So, your final version of hw02 should be pushed to your github homework repo by midnight Thursday night.